Add or Update a code signing certificate

-As a Hardware Dev Center dashboard administrator, you’re responsible for keeping your digital certificate information up to date.
+As a Partner Center administrator, you’re responsible for keeping your digital certificate information up to date.
 When the original certificate expires, you’ll need to get a new certificate and upload a new file signed with your new digital certificate.

 If you’re registering your company on dashboard for the first time, see Establish a new company.

-- Extended validation (EV) code signing certificates.
-EV code signing certificates are required for:
+- Extended validation (EV) code signing certificates are required for all submissions.